 How can I see what students are doing at the school?

 Go to tinyurl.com/dal-student-work.

 Can I receive a guided tour of the school and meet with an admissions advisor?

 Yes.
-Please contact the Architecture office to find out when tours and meetings are available.
+Please check the Academic Advising page to find out when tours and meetings are available.

 Can I take architecture courses before applying to the architecture program?

 Yes.
 Several introductory courses are open to all students in the university.
 These courses are introductory, not credits toward a BEDS degree.